How to Conduct Employee Exit Interviews

 Don’t: Forget to Take Notes

 A lot can be said in a short conversation.
-As you listen to your employee’s responses to your questions, be sure to take notes.
-Review the notes later and pick out key messages about your company’s strengths and weaknesses.
-Once several exit interviews with different employees are completed, you’ll have a wealth of information that could help you to make necessary changes to your company culture.
+As you listen to your employee’s responses, be sure to take notes.
+Then, review the notes later and pick out key themes about your company’s strengths and weaknesses.
+Once you’ve held several exit interviews with different employees, you’ll have a wealth of information that could help you to make necessary changes to your company culture.

 Do: Be Receptive to Feedback

-By asking the right questions and giving your employee the opportunity to share their thoughts about their role, manager, and your business’s overall company culture, you’re creating an ideal situation to receive valuable feedback.
-It may be unrealistic to think that through this interview you’ll find the key to keeping employees happy at your company, but you’ll probably get some insight on areas that you can improve.
+By asking the right questions and giving your employee the opportunity to share feedback about their role, manager, and the company culture, you’ll hopefully receive honest feedback.
+It may be unrealistic to think that through this interview you’ll find the key to keeping employees happy, but you’ll probably get some insight on how you can improve.

 Don’t: Gossip About Interview Answers with Coworkers

-When you finish the exit interview, you’ll most likely have personal information about your employee.
-Due to this, confidentiality is incredibly important.
-Unless there was an ethics violation or mention of a hostile work environment that needs to be reported, the information that was revealed to you shouldn’t be shared elsewhere.
+When you finish the exit interview, you’ll most likely know personal information about your employee.
+Due to this, keeping the conversation confidential is crucial.
+Unless there was an ethics violation or mention of a hostile work environment that needs to be reported, the information that was revealed to you shouldn’t be shared.

 Conclusion: End on a Positive Note

-Exit interviews, in general, may not be a time to celebrate, but they can be a positive experience for both employers and employees.
-Use data from exit interviews to determine trends in employee retention and evaluate how you can improve your business with the information you collect.
+Exit interviews may not be a time to celebrate, and you probably won’t convince the employee to stay, but they can still be a positive experience for both employers and employees.
+Ultimately, you can use data from exit interviews to determine trends in employee retention and evaluate how to improve your business.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.